-Use this field to assign one of the following keyboard modes.
+Use this field to assign one of the following keyboard modes or serial data rates:

 - PC1: PC mode 1.
-Appropriate for most IBM compatible PCs that do not use mode 2; in particular, several PS/2 models. - PC2: PC mode 2.
-Appropriate for the vast majority of IBM compatible PCs. - PC3: PC mode 3.
-Appropriate for most UNIX workstations and servers, including IBM RS/6000, SGI, HP 700 or 9000 series, DEC Alpha®, etc. - SUN: Sun mode.
-Appropriate for Sun computers.
-(If you choose this keyboard mode, you also force the Sun mouse type.)
+Appropriate for most IBM compatible PCs that do not use mode 2 or USB; in particular, several PS/2 models. - PC2: PC mode 2.
+Appropriate for the vast majority of older IBM compatible PCs.